kellyhaydon/UncoveringCUNY/UncoveringCUNYTV.md

 ## <a name="app">Appendices</a></p>

 <a href="clir app 2019 2nd Round.pdf">CLIR 2020 Proposal</a><br>
-<a href="Rights, Ethics and Re-Use Statement September 2019.pdf">Rights, Ethics, and ReUse Statement</a>
+<a href="Rights, Ethics and Re-use Statement September 2019.pdf">Rights, Ethics, and ReUse Statement</a>

 <p>